|

 highlight these other quirks and trivia of the text, because many of the rules just reflect

-- SV: At this point, I would like to discuss two additional aspects of your artistic practice:
+the minutiae of my own poetic habits.
+SV: At this point, I would like to discuss two additional aspects of your artistic practice:

 sound poetry and visual art.
 Regarding the first, you are renowned for your performance of Kurt